-For 2022-2023 school year, the Student Council advisor is Ms. Ilene Thomas.
+For 2023-2024 school year, the Student Council advisor is to be determined.

 Each representative and officer are required to meet and maintain certain academic and conduct standards to qualify for a position on the Council.
 Students must have maintained a minimum of "C" average in all subjects.
 Students must have and maintain an "S" or "E" average in conduct for each subject, with no reported "P's" in conduct.
-A "74" or less incurred during the year will result in the student being placed in study hall and not allowed to serve on the Student Council for the next six-weeks grading period.
+A "74" or less incurred during the year will result in the student not being allowed to serve on the Student Council for the next sixweeks grading period.
 If, at the end of the six-weeks, the grade is not a "75" or above, the student will lose the position on the Student Council.
-A student may not go on academic probation for more than one six-week grading period, the student does make a grade of "74" or less in any subject during another six-week grading period, the student will lose the position on the student council for the remainder of the school year.
+A student may not go on academic probation for more than one six-week period during the school year.
+If a student does make a grade of "74" or less in any subject during another six-week grading period, the student will lose the position on the student council for the remainder of the school year.

 Each May, the officers are nominated and elected for the new school year.
 The offices are open to any student who is in the seventh or eighth grade with two exceptions: The President must be in the eighth grade and the Vice President in 7th.
-Candidates must have an overall "S" conduct average, with no office "P"s reported for the second semester- the student body votes during a designated period during the school day.
+Candidates must have an overall "S" conduct average, with no office "P"s reported for the second semester-the student body votes during a designated period during the school day.